 Kin Dee, Germany

-Kin Dee or ‘eat well’ is founded by a Thai, self-trained chef, Dalad Kambhu.
+Kin Dee or ‘eat well’ was founded by a Thai, self-trained chef, Dalad Kambhu.
 This highly-rated Thai restaurant in Berlin serves Thai dishes that might not look as traditional as those you find in Thailand, for chef Dalad wants to incorporate local European ingredients and fuse them with Asian flavours.
 It’s the place that comforts Berliners and introduces something new to Thais, in dishes such as apple som tam or mackerel kaeng som.

 Kin Khao, US